merny93/bright-future/README.md

 ## How to run

-Check out a version without GPT-3 connected to it at inthestars.tech (without the ML it can only answer yes or no questions)
+Check out a version without GPT-3 connected to it  [here](http://inthestars.tech/) (without the ML it can only answer yes or no questions)

 To run with ML you need beta access to GPT-3 API and then you can launch the server with (provided you have the dependancies):